 Salary Sacrifice Scheme

-Please note that self-funded students are able to gain substantial savings on the cost of course fees if they participate in a 'Salary Sacrifice Scheme' with their employer.
+Self-funded students are able to gain substantial savings on the cost of course fees if they participate in a 'Salary Sacrifice Scheme' with their employer.
 Students who set up a salary sacrifice scheme with their employer will also need to submit a sponsorship form as part of their application process.

 Cass Business School cannot legally provide individual advice on how to benefit from this government scheme.
 For more information, see below.